hnthinh2909/my-website/README.md

 ## My Demo
 At the moment, I still not complete it yet (content and responsive).

-Recommend review with fullscreen of desktop from 16".
+Recommend review with fullscreen of desktop from 16" or more.

 And this is is [myWebsite](https://thinh-webdemo.web.app/#Page)